conmaol/maglocunus/AI/LLMs/pai2025/pre-training-data.md

 ### Training set decontamination

+§5.23.
+A training dataset is contaminated if it contains data from <mark>benchmark test sets</mark> used to evaluate LLMs.

+§5.24.
+Training sets are generally decontaminated using n-gram methods.

 ### Data mixtures

+§5.25.
+LLMs need to be pre-trained on the right mixtures of data, with optimal proportions, using **upsampling** if necessary.

+§5.26.
+Meta used the following mixture for Llama 3 – 50% general knowledge; 25% maths and reasoning; 17% code; and 8% non-English tokens.

+§5.27.
+Other approaches for calculating data mixtures are `DoReMi` and `RegMix`.

+§5.28.
+The order in which data is used to train LLMs is also important – this is called <mark>curriculum learning</mark>.
+One approach is to start by training on shorter sequences before moving on to longer ones.

 Back up to: [Top](#)

 ## Effect of pre-training data on downstream tasks

+§6.1.

 Back up to: [Top](#)